F5Networks/f5-declarative-onboarding/docs/components.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An Declarative Onboarding declaration describes the desired initial configuration of an Application
-Delivery Controller (ADC) such as F5 BIG-IP in tenant- and application-oriented
+Delivery Controller (ADC) such as F5 BIG-IP.
-terms.

 Declarative Onboarding JSON Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~